thecarp/dactyl-keyboard/doc/tutorial-1e.md

 * How to tweak the bottom plate without touching the main body.
 * How to add fasteners for assembly.

-Our illustrated tour of some DMOTE application features is complete.
-Feel free to modify the configuration further as you explore the [options](options-main.md), or print a copy of Butty as is, for a truly hardcore 1% experience.
+This illustrated tour of some DMOTE application features is at an end.
+Feel free to modify the configuration further as you explore the [options](options-main.md), or print a copy of Butty as is, for a hardcore 1% keyboard experience.